-- A powerful universal theory for criminal justice should possess some basic substantive properties beyond the general logical and formal requirements: - A universal theory of Criminal justice should process ability to describe along some essential differences among criminal justice systems. its concepts should reveal underlining essence of the states and patterns of the criminal justice systems along some major dimensions such as culture variation. - A theory should provide a guide for insightful explanation of current, past, and future features of criminal justice systems and their major dynamic processes. - It should be a useful tool for policy analyses, and suggest guidance for practical issues. - It should predict the changing patterns of the criminal justice, and the future trends.
+A powerful universal theory for criminal justice should possess some basic substantive properties beyond the general logical and formal requirements (Liu, 2017; Liu et al., 2017a):

+A universal theory of criminal justice should process the ability to describe along some essential differences among criminal justice systems.
+Its concepts should reveal underlining essence of the states and patterns of the criminal justice systems along some major dimensions such as culture variation.

+A theory should provide a guide for insightful explanation of current, past, and future features of criminal justice systems and their major dynamic processes.
+Like Newton's laws of motion not only apply to any corner of the earth, but also provide inspiration for other theories.

+A theory should be a useful tool for policy analyses and suggest guidance for practical issues, otherwise it is just talking on paper.
+A theory comes from empirical research and real life, which reflects a degree of social realities.
+These reflections can provide good references for policy makers, enabling them to formulate and evaluate policies more scientifically.

+A theory should predict the changing patterns of criminal justice, and the future trends.